 - Cut all Vegetables and Tofu into small pieces that are easy to eat.
 Finely cut Spring Onion for topping.

 - Heat Sesame Oil in a large saucepan or pot, stir-fry Vegetables for a few minutes.
 Add 1 pinch Salt to season.

-- Add 3 cups Kombu (Kelp) and Shiitake stock. (*Avoid the dirt and settlings.)
+- Add 3 cups stock you made. (*Avoid the dirt and settlings.)
 Bring to the simmer and cook for 10 minutes.
 Season with Soy Sauce and cook until all vegetables are soft.